From COVID to the Ukraine war: Berlin clubs reopen amid new concerns | DW | 04.03.2022

 Unlike last time, the locations are reopening in spring, which should mean that they can stay open for a few months — previous experience having shown that the pandemic generally takes a turn for the worse during winter.

-However, a response to the Russian invasion of Ukraine is in the works, including a fundraising campaign.
+A response to the Russian invasion of Ukraine is in the works, however, including a fundraising campaign.
 Under the motto "Club Culture United — Stand Up For Ukraine," the clubs are planning to donate part of the entrance fees to various aid organizations.

 Individual members of the club committee have already collected donations of food and clothes or traveled to Poland to help on the border with Ukraine.